mphilli/English-to-IPA/README.md

 ```

 For another Python package that offers support for rhyming and syllable counts (as well as other cool things), see [pronouncingpy](https://github.com/aparrish/pronouncingpy).

-Note: I'd like to make this project easily available/installable from pip, but I don't know how.
-Looking for help!